jorisvink/ce/README.md

 License
 -------
-Coma is licensed under the ISC license.
+Coma Editor is licensed under the ISC license.

 Building
 --------